Frequently Asked Questions

 Where do I go for information on Sunday?

 Located just outside the Sanctuary, our Welcome Center exists to answer questions and provide directions to the nursery, children’s classrooms, adult classrooms, bathrooms, and coffee.
 More information on “What to expect” can be found here.

 What programs do you have for children?

 Heritage has a variety of ministries for children from birth to the sixth grade.
-Nursery is provided during Sunday School and the Worship Service on Sundays for birth through 4 year olds.
+Nursery is provided during Sunday School and the Worship Service on Sundays for birth through 4 years old.
 Older children enjoy graded Sunday School classes on Sunday morning.
-Wednesday evenings during the school calendar year we have AWANAs for 3 year olds through 4th grade and The Bridge for 5th-6th grade; with Vacation Bible School every summer.
+Wednesday evenings during the school calendar year we have Adventure Club for 3 years old through 4th grade and The Bridge for 5th-6th grade; with Vacation Bible School every summer.
 Our facilities are clean, safe, and fully supervised by caring adults.

 What programs do you have for teenagers?

 The Heritage Student Ministry provides many opportunities for students to grow in their faith, build relationships, serve the church and the community, and reach out to those who haven’t heard of the love of Christ.
 Sunday morning is a large-group gathering for worship and Wednesday evening is an age-graded, small group discipleship time.
 There is also Junior-Senior Discipleship on Sunday evenings for 11th-12th grade students.
 During the summer months as the school year is over, the schedule and location changes for Wednesday and Sunday evenings.

 How is Heritage structured?